 In advance of December’s General Election, the Sutton Trust, in association with YouGov, has surveyed the British public on their attitudes to social mobility and opportunity.

-of the public think today’s youth will have a worse life than their parents
+Almost half of the public think today’s youth will have a worse life than their parents.

-think a good education is key to success
+Over two-thirds of the public think a good education is key to success.

 - People have become much more pessimistic about opportunities to be successful in life.
 Just 35% of people agree that people have equal opportunities to get ahead, whereas almost half (49%) disagree.
 Those pessimistic about equal opportunities rose from 35% in 2008 to 42% in 2017, and has risen again to 49% in just over two years.